 Tier 6 members (those who joined NYSLRS since April 1, 2012) are eligible for a lifetime pension benefit with 10 years of credited service.
-And that pension can replace a substantial portion of your salary throughout your retirement.
+And that pension can replace a portion of your salary throughout your retirement.

 Your NYSLRS pension will be based on your Final Average Salary (FAS) and the number of years you work in public service.
 FAS is the average of the five highest-paid consecutive years.
 For most members, those higher-paid years come at the end of their careers.
 Since retirement is still some years in the future for most of you, we won’t focus on the dollar amount of your FAS today.
 But we can look at what percentage of that salary would be replaced by your pension if you continue in the system until retirement age.